UMass-LIDS/Jedi/README.md

 #### 3.1 Generate traffic models

 A traffic model is a five-tuple consisting of a popularity-size footprint descriptor.
 To generate traffic models for your own original traces provide the original trace in a file in the following format.
-Each request in the trace is comma seperated list of timestamp, object_id, and object_size (in Kb).
+Each request in the trace is comma seperated list of timestamp, object_id, and object_size (in KB).
 Now, each request is on a new line.
 For example,

 ```
 timestamp, object_id, object_size (KB)